Weight Management Program

 - Assistance from any member of the team at any time for questions, education, and/or support.

-Patients who, with the guidance and support of a physician, choose a surgical form of treatment can expect excellent care at New York Methodist Hospital, which has been accredited as a "Center of Excellence" for bariatric surgery.
+Patients who, with the guidance and support of a physician, choose a surgical form of treatment can expect excellent care through our Surgical Weight Reduction Program, which has been accredited as a "Center of Excellence" for bariatric surgery.